-The resulting reports can be easily pulled from the system via SCP, or by simply copying to a USB stick.
+The resulting reports can be pulled from the system via scp for instance.

-2.11 Creating a custom Checkbox application for Ubuntu Core testing
+1.15 Creating a custom Checkbox application for Ubuntu Core testing

 This guide describes how to create a custom Checkbox application for testing a new project (project meaning a new system that we want to test with Checkbox).